josephfosco/splice/doc/loops.clj.md

-    :max-millis - Required if :type == :fixed or :variable-millis :inc-millis - Required if :type == :variable-inc-millis :dec-millis - Required if :type == :variable-inc-millis }
+    :max-millis - Required if :type == :fixed or :variable-millis :inc-millis - Required if :type == :variable-inc-millis :dec-millis - Required if :type == :variable-inc-millis :dur-var-first-rep - the first repitition that dur variation will possibly take place on :dur-var-prob - Optional, percent that the dur will be adjusted.
+Defaults to 100 :dur-var-max-pct-inc - Optional, The maximum percent the duration can be increased default 0 :dur-var-max-pct-dec - Optional, The maximum percent the duration can be decreased default 0 }

   :dur-millis - if type == :fixed, the duration of this loop event